Trulicity and Ozempic are both once-weekly GLP-1 agonist injections used to lower blood sugar levels in people with type 2 diabetes

 Can I switch between the two?

-It is possible to switch between using Trulicity and Ozempic.
+Yes, it is possible to switch between Trulicity and Ozempic.

-However, your doctor will most likely make you wait a week after your last dose of one before starting another, to avoid more severe adverse side effects.
+However, your healthcare provider will likely recommend waiting a week after your last dose of one before starting the other to minimize the risk of severe side effects.

-If you’re experiencing debilitating side effects on one, it might be worth it to try the other, which your body may tolerate better.
+If you’re experiencing significant side effects with one, trying the other might be a better option, as your body may tolerate it differently.

 Can I take both at the same time?

-If you do, you will experience severe adverse side effects, including low blood sugar, which could be fatal if not treated.
+Double-dosing GLP-1 agonists can lead to severe side effects, including dangerously low blood sugar, which could be life-threatening if not treated.

 Which medication is right for me?

-This is a decision that can only be made between you and your doctor, and it will depend on your health history, health goals, lifestyle, and preferences.
+Choosing between Trulicity and Ozempic is a decision that you and your healthcare provider should make together, based on your health history, goals, lifestyle, and preferences.

-Unfortunately, there are no generic versions of Trulicity or Ozempic, but your doctor may have other alternative medications that are more affordable.
+While there are no generic versions of Trulicity or Ozempic, your doctor may suggest more affordable alternatives.